 Both Tableau and Power BI are great tools.
 When you ask around, you’ll find fans on each side and it’s hard to make a decision.
 As you’ve read, Power BI has a lot to offer especially when it comes to transforming data, ease of use, openness and cost.
 If these items top your evaluation criteria, you may want to consider Power BI over Tableau.

 At Senturus, we are fluent in Power BI and Tableau (and Cognos too).
 We provide consulting, training, staffing and mentoring in all three platforms.
 We have firsthand experience in both Power BI and Tableau and know how each tool performs in different environments.
 Being deeply familiar with the requirements, benefits and trade-offs of each, we are completely tool agnostic.

 If you need more help deciding which analytics tool best suits your requirements, contact us.
-We are happy to sit down and help you weigh out the pros and cons of each as they relate to your business so you can feel confident you are investing in the right tool for the job.
+We are happy to help you weigh the pros and cons of each as they relate to your business so you can be confident you are investing in the right tool for the job.